- Q: How does sustainable energy support small businesses?

 - A: Investments in sustainable energy, such as wind or solar projects, support job and business creation in two ways.
 First, by providing direct opportunities for the development of small businesses that work on these projects.
 Second, by increasing the number of small businesses that are operated out of homes, since they depend on a reliable, affordable energy source to operate.

 World Bank: A Holistic Approach to Environmental Sustainability

 Sustainable development recognizes that growth must be both inclusive and environmentally sound to reduce poverty and build shared prosperity for people today and for future generations.
-At the same time, growth patterns have left hundreds of millions of people behind: 1.2 billion still lack access to electricity, 870 million are malnourished, and 780 million are still without access to clean, safe drinking water.
-While efforts to expand access to safe drinking water are on track to achieve this target in most regions, 2.5 billion people still lack access to sanitation.
+At the same time, growth patterns have left hundreds of millions of people behind: 1.2 billion lack access to electricity, 870 million are malnourished, and at least 748 million are without access to clean, safe drinking water.
+While efforts to expand access to safe drinking water are on track to achieve this target in most regions, 2.5 billion people still lack access to improved sanitation.
 Land is still being degraded, forests lost, and species endangered as carbon emissions continue to change the environment we live in.
-With World Bank support, more countries are approaching the relationship among land, forests, water, and food security in a more holistic, sustainable way.
+With World Bank Group support, more countries are approaching the relationship among land, forests, water, and food security in a more holistic, sustainable way.

 - We can support environmental sustainability by:

 - making infrastructure improvements

 - promoting ecosystem-based solutions